We talk about SoCs all the time, but very few people pay attention to GPUs. GPUs? What is a GPU?

 Imagination Tech: Power VR GE8100

 This brings us to the end of this post.
 What GPU do you use?
-How has it impacted on your viewing and gaming experience?
-What GPU class would you aim for in future?
+How has it impacted your viewing and gaming experience?
+What GPU class would you aim for in the future?
 Let us know in the comments.

 Please leave a comment if you have any difficulty and remember to: